The Hausdorff dimension of multivariate operator-self-similar Gaussian random fields: Introduction

 Operator-self-similar processes have been studied extensively during the past decades due to their theoretical importance and are also used in various applications such as physics, engineering, biology, mathematical finance, just to mention a few (see e.g. \cite{Levy, Abry, SamorodTaqq, Wackernagel, Chiles}).
 Several authors proposed to apply operator scaling random fields for modeling phenomena in spatial statistics, hydrology and image processing (see e.g. \cite{BonEstr, Benson, Davis}).

-A very important class of operator-self-similar random fields are given by Gaussian random fields and especially by the so-called operator-fractional Brownian motion $B_D$ with state space scaling operator $D$ (see \cite{MasonXiao}).
+A very important class of operator-self-similar random fields are given by Gaussian random fields and especially by the so-called operator-fractional Brownian motion $B_D$ with state space scaling operator $D$ (see \cite{MasonXiao}), also known as operator-fractional Brownian field \cite{Baek, Didier}.
 The random field $B_D$ fulfills the self-similarity relation

 and has stationary increments, i.e. it satisfies

 for any $h \in \rd$.
 We remark that Mason and Xiao \cite{MasonXiao} studied several sample path properties of $B_D$ including fractal dimensions of the range and the graph of $B_D$.
 More precisely, for any arbitrary Borel set $F \subset \rd$, under some additional assumptions (see \cite[Theorem 4.1]{MasonXiao}), they showed that a.s. the Hausdorff dimension of the range and graph are given by